 The Company is not subject to income tax in the State of Qatar.
-The tax rate applicable to the taxable subsidiaries Companies in the range of 10% to 39% (2021: 10% to 37%) For the purpose of determining the taxable results for the year, the accounting profit of the companies were adjusted for tax purposes.
+The tax rate applicable to the taxable subsidiary Companies in the range of 10% to 39% (2022: 10% to 39%) For the purpose of determining the taxable results for the year, the accounting profit of the companies were adjusted for tax purposes.
 Adjustments for tax purposes include items relating to both income and expense.

 The adjustments are based on the current understanding of the existing laws, regulations and practices of each subsidiaries' jurisdiction.
 In view of the operations of the Group being subject to various tax jurisdictions and regulations, it is not practical to provide a detailed reconciliation between accounting and taxable profits together with the details of the effective tax rates.
 As a result, the reconciliation includes only the identifiable major reconciling items.
-The reconciliation between tax expense and the product of accounting profit multiplied by the Group's effective tax rate is as follows: